-You may find it harder than usual to eat or drink due to the effects of lymphoma or your treatment.
+You may find it harder than usual to eat or drink, due to the effects of lymphoma or your treatment.
 Sometimes people can lose weight or strength as a result.
 Having small, frequent meals or snacks and sipping fluid throughout the day can make it easier to get enough in.
 Speak to your treatment team if you have pain or nausea that is stopping you from eating and ask to speak to a dietitian for further support.

-See the Eating Well fact sheet on the LBC website.
+See the Eating Well fact sheet on the LBC website for advice on eating and drinking when living with a blood cancer and during treatment.